-Gamstop are a free online self-exclusion tool allowing anyone to place restrictions on their gambling activities.
+Gamstop is a free online self-exclusion tool allowing anyone to place restrictions on their gambling activities.
 Their website can be found at https://www.gamstop.co.uk/

-Gambling Therapy is a global service offering free practical advice and emotional support to anyone affect by problem gambling.
-Gambling therapy offers advice in multiple languages and further information can be found at GamblingTherapy.com.
+Gambling Therapy is a global service offering free practical advice and emotional support to anyone affected by problem gambling.
+Gambling Therapy offers advice in multiple languages and further information can be found at GamblingTherapy.com.

 Cooling Off Period